Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 Apparently the blood is Griffin's blood from Hyde's brutalizations.
 It's suddenly appearing in front of everybody because the Invisible Man's invisibility is fading - and it's fading because he's dead.
 I can't think of a better way of showing the demise of the Invisible Man than this.
 Moore is wonderfully creative.
 On to the rest of the story . . .

 The most bestial member of the League is the one with the most developed intuitive capability.
 Hyde sensed that Griffin was in the Museum, now he knows of his own impending death.

 We are about to leave Dr. Moreau, but before we do, he has one final shocking detail to impart.
 H-9 the bear man has a very pronounced sexual drive which he satisfies by having sex with a local woman in exchange for a large sum of money.
 Moreau = total weirdness.

 The pair proceeds back to London where Bond's face conveys just how badly things have been going

 Here's the situation: Every bridge across the Thames has been destroyed except one.
 The Thames itself is impassable because of the red weed.
 If the tripods manage to cross the bridge it would be an utter disaster.
 They have to be prevented.
 It is Hyde who is up to the task.
 He knows he's going to die so he asks one final thing from Mina, and is granted it - a kiss.

 It wouldn't be Hyde if he didn't also ask to touch Mina's breast.
 He he.

-Now he's happy
+Now he's happy.

-One of the tripod's trains it's heat ray on Hyde and our would-be hero is incinerated.
+One of the tripod's aims it's heat ray on Hyde and our would-be hero is incinerated.
 The defense is a failure.
 Absolutely disappointing.
 All that's really needed is a bit of time for the British to 'deliver' H-142.
 Just a little bit of time.

 Let's give credit were credit is due.
 Whatever potion Dr. Jekyll concocted must be some magical stuff because Hyde manages to get back up.